ahwayakchih/crx3/README.md

 CRX3
 ====

-This module allows you to create web extension files for Chromium and Google Chrome browsers.
+This module allows you to create web extension files for Chromium, Google Chrome and all other browsers supporting the file format and API, e.g., Opera.

 It creates CRXv3 files, which work for Chrome versions 64.0.3242 and above.